This transition requires parallel efforts on:

 Ongoing research projects: Examples of activities addressing these challenges currently carried out by ECC teams, in cooperation with external partners include:

-- Improve flow control in oil and gas industry processes to improve efficiency, cut losses and pollution.
+- Improved flow control in oil and gas industry processes to improve efficiency, cut losses and pollution

 Stortingsmelding nr 39, 2008-2009 “Klimaforliket” - an agreement between the majority parties in the Parliament in 2012 emphasizes the need for a national strategy.